Family History Fanatics

 The gravestone does provide evidence of John's death date and his relationship with his wife, Evaline.

 This entry also identifies the father's name as Effingham, but I can not validate the source of this information.
-Since I already have that clue from a death register, I'm going to ignore it from Find A Grave.
+Since I already have that clue from a death register, I will ignore it from Find A Grave.

 SCORE!

-We also need to pay attention to the overlooked clues found next to the word "Plot."
+We must also consider the overlooked clues next to the word "Plot."

 In the video linked above, I walked through the process of using additional clues on Find A Grave to discover other individuals buried in Section 100, Lot 60.
 They include the following: